genetrydash/GDPSP-improved/README.md

 - Collision was so bad (Improved it by A LOT)

-- Corner Collisions
+- Corner Collisions are accurate

-- Ship glitching and no-clipping
+- Ship glitching and no-clipping has been fixed

 - Levels are more optimized and accurate to the real game

-- Updated Metatiles
+- Updated tile graphics

-- Practice Mode (beta, only works when cube and colors are messed up)
+- Practice Mode (beta, only works when cube and colors are messed up) !!
+Epilepsy warning !!

 - Better Particles